 Though we scaled back our growth plans, we didn’t scale back our innovative zeal or our ambition.
 As a result, the customer success, sales, and support teams all pulled together to retain nearly all of our customers through the year.
 To our surprise, many of those customers even wanted to spend more money with us.
 Our engineering colleagues found significant savings in our public cloud bills and data center infrastructure, through a combination of clever engineering, performance tuning, and cost optimization.
 This created a cash buffer for the business we could tap on a rainy day.

 As for our product?
-Well, it started to get pulled, rather organically, into the market we originally targeted in 2018 and 2019 (as summarized in this 1-minute market positioning video).
+Well, it started to get pulled, rather organically, into the market we originally targeted in 2018 and 2019 (as summarized in this 1-minute company overview video).
 Since event marketing and field marketing were out (essentially cancelled by the pandemic), digital and content marketing were in (always important, but more important now, than ever).
 As a result, we found that our sales were stronger than we expected, even though we didn’t give them the huge boost from marketing we had expected to do in our original pre-pandemic plans.
 Our executive “war mode” for 2020 meant we ran the company prudently and confidently.
-But simple good fortune granted us the reward of a market acceleration into the need for precisely our software (as summarized by this 1-minute product overview video).
+But simple good fortune granted us the reward of a market acceleration into the need for precisely our software (as summarized by this 1-minute product explainer video).
 As the old aphorism goes, “fortune favors the bold”.

 By the end of 2020, it was clear Parse.ly could be the leader of a newly-important content analytics SaaS category — we were going to do “zebra-style” profitable growth from the foundation of a 50-person team, product/market leadership, and a now recession-battle-tested revenue retention model.